stennety/mywebsite/_posts/2024-07-20-covariance-confidence-global-fitting.md

 $$ \boldsymbol{p}^\dagger = \arg\min_{\boldsymbol{p}} \frac{1}{2} \lVert W \left(\boldsymbol{y} - \boldsymbol{f}(\boldsymbol{p})\right) \rVert_2^2 \label{lsqr-fitting}\tag{1},$$

-where $$\boldsymbol{W} \in \mathbb{R}^{N_y \times N_y}$$ is a diagonal matrix of weights for the elements of the observation vector. !!TODO!!
-ADD PROBABILISTIC DESCRIPTION AND INTERPRETATION OF WEIGHTS AS SIGMAS OF GAUSSIANS (NOT FORMULA BUT QUICK SENTENCE!!
-Least squares _fitting_ is just a special case of least squares _minimization_, which is:
+where $$\boldsymbol{W} \in \mathbb{R}^{N_y \times N_y}$$ is a diagonal matrix of weights for the elements of the observation vector.
+Note that in this article the weights, due to their position, are also squared.
+There are multiple --ultimately equivalent-- ways of applying the weight matrix that change whether the weights should be interpreted as inverse variances or standard deviations.
+We'll understand in the next section.
+For now, let's note that least squares _fitting_ is just a special case of least squares _minimization_, which is:

 $$ \boldsymbol{p}^\dagger = \arg\min_{\boldsymbol{p}} \frac{1}{2} \lVert \boldsymbol{r}(\boldsymbol{p}) \rVert_2^2 \label{lsqr-minimization}\tag{2}.$$